Visionary Ventures

 Series B in 2018

-Equinox is a medical technology company focused on revolutionizing the treatment of glaucoma and other progressive eye diseases.
-Founded in 2014 and headquartered in Newport Beach, California, Equinox has developed an innovative adjustable, non-surgical, and non-pharmacological system that leverages the natural laws of physics to balance pressures in and around the eye.
-This technology enhances doctors' understanding of glaucoma by providing insights into the dynamics of eye pressure, ultimately aiming to improve patient outcomes in the management of optic nerve diseases.
+Equinox is a medical technology company founded in 2014 and headquartered in Newport Beach, California.
+The company focuses on revolutionizing the treatment of glaucoma and other progressive eye diseases through its innovative technology.
+Equinox has developed an adjustable, non-surgical, and non-pharmacological system that leverages the natural laws of physics to balance pressures in and around the eye.
+This approach allows healthcare professionals to gain a deeper understanding of glaucoma by exploring the underlying physics of eye pressure, ultimately aiming to improve patient outcomes in the management of optic nerve diseases.

 Tear Film Innovations